hamidrezayazdani/PBoard/README.md

 🔥 Features of PKeyboard:

-	✅ Light, simple and beautiful
+	✅ Light-weight, simple and beautiful

 	✅ Create responsive virtual keyboard with JS